Your browser is out of date.

 One of the most iconic Silk Road images you can find anywhere in the world today © Labusova Olga / Shutterstock

 Today, in the archeological site of Burana, visitors can attempt to grasp how big the city was by looking at the very few ruins that are left on the site.
-It was believed that Balasagun was quite advanced for its time, with its own sewage and irrigation system and more than two hundred mosques.
+It was believed that Balasagun was quite advanced for its time, with its own sewerage and irrigation system and more than 200 mosques.
 The site also has peculiar empty stone graves called Balbals.
 These stone graves were collected from other cemeteries and brought to Balasagun.
 Now they serve as an interesting feature for the site as the graves were carved to resemble their deceased owners.

 Historical stone sculptures found near Old Burana tower / © Pavel Svoboda Photography / Shutterstock